A 2025 Guide to Teaching English in China

 Most institutions need a native English speaker who can assist students in learning English.
 They also allow them to hear a native English speaker rather than just grammar and reading.

-It is essential to note that in China, ‘public schools’ refer to government administrated primary, middle, high schools and government-run universities.
+It is essential to note that in China, ‘public schools’ refer to government-administered primary, middle, and high schools and government-run universities.

-Such schools offer low payment rates, although the location and institution can make a difference at the exact salary level.
+Such schools offer low payment rates, although the location and institution can affect the exact salary level.

 This would be a once-in-a-lifetime opportunity with many advantages.